caiRanN/CrazyLasersGame/README.md

 * A computer running Motive
 * A computer running the NatNet2OSCBridge (currently untested on Windows)
-* (Optional) A computer running the GearVRHandshaker
+* A computer running the GearVRHandshaker

 Once you have these things setup, you can download or clone this repository and open it using Unity 5.5+